 On the other hand, if using the model to make accurate predictions is our top priority, we might be interested in the model with all five independent variables.
 Almost all of the goodness-of-fit measures are marginally better for the full model compared to the best model with four variables.
 However, the predicted R-squared for the full model declined slightly compared to the model with four variables.

 Often, predicted R-squared starts to decline when the model becomes too complex and begins to fit the noise in the data.
 Sometimes simpler models can produce more precise predictions.
 For the most predictive model, we might use the best two-variable model because it has the highest predicted R-squared.

 I value this extra information that best subsets regression provides.
-While this procedure requires more knowledge and effort to sort through the multiple models, it helps us choose the best model based our specific requirements.
-However, this method also fits many more models than stepwise regression, which increases the risk of finding chance correlations.
+While this procedure requires more knowledge and effort to sort through the multiple models, it helps us choose the best model using our requirements.
+However, this method also fits many more models than stepwise regression, which is a form of data mining and increases the risk of finding chance correlations.

 Assess Your Candidate Regression Models Thoroughly

 If you use stepwise regression or best subsets regression to help pick your model, you need to investigate the candidates thoroughly.
 That entails fitting the candidate models the normal way and checking the residual plots to be sure the fit is unbiased.
 You also need to assess the signs and values of the regression coefficients to be sure that they make sense.
 These automatic model selection procedures can find chance correlations in the sample data and produce models that don’t make sense in the real world.